First Fruits

 Fact: The interpretation of the phrase "the morrow after the Sabbaths" has been debated for thousands of years.

-The following study includes on page 4 more details about the Wave Sheaf Offering:
+The following study includes on page 4 more details and biblical passages clarifying the correct dating of the Wave Sheaf Offering: